ags54/team6-resume-analyser/docs/SETUP.md

    **Step 4.4:** Copy the generated secret key.

-   **Step 4.5:** Add the secret key to your `local.env` file as an environment variable.
+   **Step 4.5:** Add the secret key to your `backend/local.env` file as an environment variable.
 Use the following format:
    ```env
    OPENAI_API_KEY=your-token-key
    ```